wp-plugins/booking-calendar-contact-form/README.txt

 * Update to make the IPN work over SSL connections.
 * Fixed bug in email processing.
 * Updates to minimize conflicts with third party themes and plugins.

+= 1.0.4 =
+* New feature to show/hide the calculated cost below the calendar
+* CSS update to avoid conflicts with the new WP default theme
-* Compatible with the latest WordPress 4.2.x version
+* Compatible with the latest WordPress 4.2.1 version

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support